QP-structures of degree 3 and CLWX 2-algebroids: -algebroids and Lie 3-algebras

 \begin{rmk} When $M$ is a point, both $E_0$ and $E_{-1}$ are vector spaces and the operators $\huaD$ and $\rho$ vanish.
-In this case, the operation $\circ$ is skew-symmetric.
-It follows that $(E_{-1},E_0,\partial,\circ,\Omega)$ is a Lie $2$-algebra.
+In this case, the operation $\diamond$ is skew-symmetric.
+It follows that $(E_{-1},E_0,\partial,\diamond,\Omega)$ is a Lie $2$-algebra.
 Furthermore, $S$ is a degree $1$ pairing.
 Axioms {\rm(iii)-(iv)} imply that $S$ is invariant.
 Thus, what we obtain is a {\bf metric (quadratic) Lie 2-algebra}.
-This generalizes the fact that a Courant algebroid over a point is a metric (quadratic) Lie algebra.
-See \cite{BSZ} and \cite{olga} for more information about general notion of an $L_\infty$-algebra with a degree $k$ nondegenerate invariant graded symmetric bilinear form. \end{rmk}
+This is a higher analogue of the fact that a Courant algebroid over a point is a metric (quadratic) Lie algebra.
+See \cite{BSZ} and \cite{olga} for more information about general notion of an $L_\infty$-algebra with a degree $k$ nondegenerate graded symmetric invariant bilinear form. \end{rmk}